peer-base/peer-star/docs/rfc-identity.md

 ## Standards & foundations

-### Decentralized Identifiers (DIDs)
+### Decentralized identifiers (DIDs)

-A Decentralized Identifier (DID) is a string that uniquely maps to an identiy, e.g. `did:btcr:123-445-333`.
+A Decentralized Identifier (DID) is a string that uniquely maps to an identity, e.g. `did:btcr:123-445-333`.
 This standard is fully described in the [W3C DID spec](https://w3c-ccg.github.io/did-spec/) and is being widely adopted to create digital identities.

 There are already several DID methods, such as uPort and Sovrin, which are listed in the [DID Method Registry](https://w3c-ccg.github.io/did-method-registry/).
 Each method has its own way to resolve a DID to a DID-Document.
-A DID-Document obeys a specified schema and it contains, among other things, a Public Key that entities can use to establish communication (encrypt, verify digital signatures) with the DID owner.
+A DID-Document obeys a specified schema and it contains, among other things, a set of public key that entities can use to establish communication (encrypt, verify digital signatures) with the DID owner.

-The owner of a DID can use the DID's private key to digitally sign artifacts.
-Any party can retrieve the DID-Document and verify the digital signature against the public key listed in the DID-Document.
+The owner of a DID can use the DID's private keys to digitally sign artifacts.
+Any party can retrieve the DID-Document and verify the digital signature against the public keys listed in the DID-Document.

 ### Self-signed Verifiable Claims